zlogic/voidreader/README.md

 -----

 The project history has a version which can run in standalone mode: check feeds, send updates via SMTP or upload via IMAP to your mailbox and quit.
 This is most suitable for running from cron.
 You'll need to configure an external mail service to send emails.
-This version can also download the linked articles and turn them into PDF attachments.
-PDF are ugly (most CSS is ignored, Javascript is not supported), but allow to download items on a fast unlimited connection for offline viewing later.

 This version can be found in the [standalone](../../tree/standalone) tag.